Subhrajit Saikia

 Subhrajit Saikia (born 9 December 1974) is a former Indian cricketer who played domestic cricket for Assam cricket team.
 He is a left-handed batsman who bowled right-arm medium pace.
 Saikia made his first-class debut for Assam in the 1993/94 season of Ranji Trophy.
 He played 43 first-class matches with highest score of 127 and 29 List A matches.

-Saikia was the coach of Assam cricket team during 2012/13 domestic season.
-Under his tenure as coach the team became the runners up of 2013 Vijay Hazare Trophy.
-It was Assam's biggest achievement in domestic cricket so far.